 If you’re experiencing palpitations, irregular or rapid heartbeat, or any related symptoms such as shortness of breath or dizziness, you should schedule an appointment with a trusted, educated, and experienced physician.
 Dr. Beshai is an experienced electrophysiologist who can evaluate your symptoms and recommend the most effective treatment plan for you, including radiofrequency ablation if necessary.

-To schedule your appointment at the Heart Rhythm Institute of Arizona, call (480) 634-4449 or request an appointment online.
+To schedule your appointment at the Heart Rhythm Institute of Arizona, with Dr. Beshai, MD, FACC, FHRS, call (480) 634-4449 or request an appointment online.